NixPlatform/copay/README.md

 * Easy spending proposal flow for shared wallets and group payments
 * [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) Hierarchical deterministic (HD) address generation and wallet backups
 * Device-based security: all private keys are stored locally, not in the cloud
-* Support for Bitcoin testnet wallets
+* Support for NIX testnet wallets
 * Synchronous access across all major mobile and desktop platforms
 * Payment protocol (BIP70-BIP73) support: easily-identifiable payment requests and verifiable, secure bitcoin payments
 * Support for over 150 currency pricing options and unit denomination in BTC or bits